Hampshire Hikes & Historical Sites

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

 FSC Slapton Ley is located within the South Devon Area of Outstanding Natural Beauty and is an ideal location for bird and wild life lovers and for taking picturesque coastal walks along the South West Coast Path.

-Rooms are very simple in style, with limited facilities (no TV, no hairdyers, no telephone) with bed linen and towels provided. kettles, tea and coffee are provided in the rooms.
-The centre has a dinning room offering breakfast and evening meals and spacious common areas.
-There is complimentary wi-fi on site.
-While the centre does not have a bar, guests are welcome to bring their own alcoholic drinks with them for consumption on site.
+Rooms are very simple in style, with limited facilities (no TV, no hairdryers, no telephone) with bed linen and towels provided.
+Kettles, tea and coffee are provided in the rooms.
+The centre has a dining room offering breakfast and evening meals and spacious common areas.
+There is complimentary Wi-Fi on site.
+Tea & coffee making facilities can be found in the communal areas of the centre.
+Whilst the centre does not have a bar, guests are welcome to bring their own alcoholic drinks with them for consumption on site.
 There are also two pubs in Slapton village, approx. 5 minutes walk away.

 This is a grade 4 walking holiday which includes full day walks with minimal amounts of ascent and descent as we follow the undulating coastal path.
 The paths are generally good, well maintained and sign posted.
 Full days can be up to 4-5 hours of walking and there are hamlets and beaches on the way for refreshments and rest stops.
 One of the routes has some vertiginous drops close to the path, please refer to the itinerary for information.
 The highest point normally reached on this programme is not more than 150m.
 See the itinerary section for more information.